 - Mathematical Ideas (Math 103); or

-- Courses in other departments (such as certain courses in CS, Economics, HS, Philosophy, Political Science, etc.) See Registrar’s website for eligible
+- Courses in other departments (such as certain courses in Computer Science, Economics, Health Sciences, Philosophy, Political Science, etc.) See Registrar’s website for eligible courses.

 (Note: Gettysburg College DOES NOT HAVE a math requirement.)